esl/MongooseIM/doc/user-guide/How-to-build.md

 *   `rel/mongooseim/log` - log file directory,
 *   `rel/mongooseim/releases` - release files directory.

-3. Running MongooseIM.
+## 3. Running MongooseIM

 To run MongooseIM from the project tree after compiling it, change to `$REPO/rel/mongooseim`.

 There you can use the `mongooseim` command line administration script to start and stop MongooseIM.
-For example:
+For example, this command will start the server:

     $ bin/mongooseim start

-will start the server.

 You can also run the server in interactive mode:

     $ bin/mongooseim live

 There's also a tool called `mongooseimctl` allowing you to perform some operations on a running instance, e.g.:

     $ bin/mongooseimctl status
     MongooseIM node mongooseim@localhost: